abduld/CS533/hw3/report.markdown

 a.
 TLS attempts at providing a form of auto-parallization (with some support from the compiler).
-The compiler insearts check points, and code is executed speculatively (possibly the next iteration of the loop).
+The compiler inserts check points, and code is executed speculatively (possibly the next iteration of the loop).
 If reach the end of a checkpoint and the speculative execution is not squashed (via memory writes, exceptions, ...) then its state is committed.
 Otherwise, you squash the thread and roll the state back to the point of the checkpoint and resume speculative execution.
 TLS requires hardware support.